- Recommended Annual Review for Hedge Funds and Other Private Fund Managers

 There are several regulatory filings that investment managers (whether SEC-registered or not) may be required to make in light of certain activities, which may include:

 - Form 13F.
-An investment manager is required to file a Form 13F with the SEC if it exercised investment discretion over $100 million in Section 13(f) securities on the last trading day of any month in the prior calendar year.
-Form 13F must be filed within forty-five (45) days after the last day of the calendar year (i.e., before February 14, 2010) and again within forty-five (45) days after the last day of each of the three (3) calendar quarters thereafter.
+Investment managers are required to file a Form 13F with the SEC if they exercised investment discretion over $100 million or more in Section 13(f) securities on the last trading day of any month in the prior calendar year.
+Form 13F must be filed within forty-five (45) days after the last day of the calendar year (i.e., before February 14, 2009) and again within forty-five (45) days after the last day of each of the three (3) calendar quarters thereafter.

 - Forms 3, 4 and 5.
-An investment manager (and possibly others) may be required to file certain forms if it directly or indirectly beneficially owns more than 10% of any publicly registered class of equity security of an issuer, or if it (or an employee) serves as an officer or director of the issuer.
+Investment managers (and possibly others) may be required to file certain forms if they directly or indirectly beneficially own more than 10% of a public company’s equity securities, or if they serve as an officer or director of the issuer.
 Form 3 must be filed within ten (10) days after exceeding the 10% threshold or becoming an officer or director of the issuer; Form 4 must be filed by the end of the second day after executing a non-exempt transaction in such securities; and Form 5 must be filed within forty-five (45) days after the end of the issuer’s fiscal year to report exempt and other transactions that were not previously reported.
-These rules apply to securities that are exchangeable or convertible into the publicly registered security, as well.
 Securities held by certain specified types of institutions in the ordinary course of business, and not for the purpose of changing or influencing control of an issuer, need not be counted in determining if an investment manager has reached the 10% threshold and, accordingly, certain investment managers may not be required to file these forms.
-Investment managers and others who are required to file these forms are subject to disgorgement of profits (or deemed “profits” calculated under certain rules), resulting from purchases and sales within any six-month period.
-We suggest that such persons to seek guidance from counsel prior to becoming subject to these reporting requirements.

 - Other Forms.
-Investment managers should consider whether other regulatory filings are required based on their operations and investments, including, but not limited to, annual filings that may be required under federal, state or foreign law, as applicable.
-For example, an investment manager may be required to file a large position report with the Department of Treasury if it holds or controls a significant amount of certain U.S. Treasury securities.
-An investment manager that is considering acquiring a large amount of voting securities of an issuer should consider Hart-Scott-Rodino requirements that may apply, depending on the value of the acquisition and/or the size of the parties involved.
+Investment managers should consider whether other regulatory filings are required based on their operations and investments, including, but not limited to, annual filings that may be required under federal, state or Cayman Islands/BVI law, as applicable.
+For example, investment managers may be required to file a large position report with the Department of Treasury if they hold a significant amount of certain U.S. Treasury securities.
+Investment managers that are considering acquiring a large amount of voting securities of an issuer should take into account Hart-Scott-Rodino requirements that may apply, depending on the value of the acquisition and/or the size of the parties involved.
 Also, investment managers that invest in securities in foreign jurisdictions should consider the filing requirements in each jurisdiction in which they invest.

 Certain Tax Considerations